Table Transformers for Imputing Textual Attributes

-To further enhance the imputation of textual attributes, we leverage multi-task learning \citep{caruana1997multitask} to simultaneously impute other columns in the table.
-These tabular columns can be numeric, categorical, or textual, in the same manner as the input columns.
+To further enhance the imputation of textual attributes, we leverage multi-task learning \citep{caruana1997multitask} to simultaneously impute multiple columns in a table.
 Multi-task learning has shown great success in computer vision \citep{yim2015rotating} and natural language processing \citep{luong2015multi} by learning the representation suitable for multiple related tasks.
 Here, we jointly train to impute multiple columns, making an effort to enhance the context vector that provides the context for our primary goal of textual imputation.
 This not only enables the imputation of multiple columns at once, but also refines the context vector, providing a more comprehensive context for text imputation.
-We focus on the performance of text imputation as numeric and categorical imputation has been widely studied.
+The framework considers output columns to be numeric, categorical, or textual, but we focus on the performance of text imputation as numeric and categorical imputation has been widely studied.
 Figure \ref{mtl} illustrates the multi-task learning framework; the context vector (from the one in Figure \ref{transformer}) connects to different branches, one for each target column.
 For loss functions, we use mean squared error $L_{MSE}$ defined as:

-where $N$ is the total number of instances, $y_i$ is the ground truth for the $i^{th}$ instance, and $\hat{y}_i$ is the prediction for the $i^{th}$ instance for numerical target columns.
+where $N$ is the total number of instances, $y_i$ is the ground truth for the $i^{th}$ instance, and $\hat{y}_i$ is the prediction of the $i^{th}$ instance for numerical target columns.
 For categorical columns, the loss function is the categorical cross-entropy $L_{CE}^{cat}$ defined as:

-where $p_{ic}$ and $\hat{p}_{ic}$ are the true and predicted probability for the $i^{th}$ instance to belong to the $c^{th}$ category, and $C$ is the total number of categories of the column.
+where $p_{ic}$ and $\hat{p}_{ic}$ are the true and predicted probabilities for the $i^{th}$ instance to belong to the $c^{th}$ category, and $C$ is the total number of categories of the column.
 Similarly, textual columns follow the categorical cross-entropy loss $L_{CE}^{text}$ defined as:

-where $p_{itv}$ and $\hat{p}_{itv}$ are the true and predicted probability for the $t^{th}$ token of the $i^{th}$ instance to belong to the $v^{th}$ token in the vocabulary, $V$ is the size of the vocabulary, $T_i$ is the total number of tokens for the $i^{th}$ instance, and $M$ is the total number of tokens across all instances.
+where $p_{itv}$ and $\hat{p}_{itv}$ are the true and predicted probabilities for the $t^{th}$ token of the $i^{th}$ instance to belong to the $v^{th}$ token in the vocabulary, $V$ is the size of the vocabulary, $T_i$ is the total number of tokens for the $i^{th}$ instance, and $M$ is the total number of tokens across all instances.
 To simultaneously impute for a numeric, a categorical, and a textual column, we minimize the total loss $L_{total}$ defined as:

 with the individual losses defined in Equations (3-5).